 We should not have begun at the sea.
 It would have been basic narrative competence to pick up the “silver thread” of the Water of Leith somewhere in the sticks, and to follow it, marvelling as the city stacked up, until we arrived dramatically at the land’s end.
 Tourist Review would conclude with us gazing out into the raging emptiness, buffeted by North Sea spray, our hearts soaring gratified.

 But we instead begin at the docks, at the “end” of the Water of Leith walkway.
 I was initially sceptical that arriving in clapped-out Leith would provide a suitable climax for this review, and I gambled on finding something more exciting at the walkway’s designated “start” in Balerno.
-As it happened, the walkway would sputter out rather unspectacularly besides Balerno High School, leaving the walker to stand and look at this building for twenty minutes whilst waiting for a bus back to Edinburgh.
+As it happened, the walkway would sputter out rather unspectacularly beside Balerno High School, leaving the walker to stand and look at this building for twenty minutes whilst waiting for a bus back to Edinburgh.
 There will be no climax to this review.

 There is a sweet mystery to Leith’s Shore which is capable of throwing the true historian into a wistful little fury.
 It virtually beats at your face: the great roars of industry resounding down the centuries, the customs officials swaggering on the quayside, the rats darting in the corners, that ominous feeling as a new ship swings brilliantly into view and nerves around the whole port tighten at the prospect of work.
 If it seems so completely ghostly in the daylight, you would never dare to show your face here at night.